imp908/CoreMVC/crmvcsb/description.md

         <-
             15.12.2020 8h
-            16.12.2020 6h  -> read write, repositories to service autofac register; read write DBs reinitialization
+            16.12.2020 6h  -> read write, repositories to service autofac register; read write DBs reinitialization dividing to read and write leead to register as Irepository problem

+        -> currencyrates CRUD
+        -> sync from write db to read

 	]
 	~53h 00m in 19days